Superconducting wire: Coated superconductor tape or wire

 The breakthrough came with the invention of ion beam-assisted deposition (IBAD) technique to produce of biaxially aligned yttria-stabilized zirconia (YSZ) thin films on metal tapes and the Rolling-Assisted-Biaxially-Textured-Substrates (RABiTS) process to produce biaxially textured metallic substrates via thermomechanically processing.

 In the IBAD process, the biaxially-textured YSZ film provided a single-crystal-like template for the epitaxial growth of the YBCO films.
 These YBCO films achieved critical current density of more than 1 MA/cm2.
-Other buffer layers such as cerium oxide (CeO2 and magnesium oxide (MgO) were produced using the IBAD technique for the superconductor films.
+Other buffer layers such as cerium oxide (CeO2) and magnesium oxide (MgO) were produced using the IBAD technique for the superconductor films.
 Details of the IBAD substrates and technology were reviewed by Arendt.
-The process of LMO-enabled IBAD-MgO process was invented and developed at the Oak Ridge National Laboratory and won a R&D100 Award in 2007.
+The process of LMO-enabled IBAD–MgO was invented and developed at the Oak Ridge National Laboratory and won a R&D100 Award in 2007.
 This LMO-enabled substrate process is now being used by essentially all manufacturers of HST wire based on the IBAD substrate.

 In the RABiTS substrates, the metallic template itself was biaxially-textured and heteroepitaxial buffer layers of Y2O3, YSZ and CeO2 were then deposited on the metallic template, followed by heterepitaxial deposition of the superconductor layer.
 Details of the RABiTS substrates and technology were reviewed by Goyal.